SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Discussion

-To evaluate the effectiveness of the proposed multimodal guidance, we conduct comprehensive ablation studies.
-We train three model variants to progressively integrate the guidance components: guided by text caption only (MTGC-1), guided by text caption and HCI (MTGC-2), and the full model guided by text caption, HCI, and SPWs (MTGC-3).
+To evaluate the effectiveness of the proposed semantic-disambiguation guidance streams, we conduct comprehensive ablation studies.
+We train three model variants that progressively integrate the guidance components: SDGIC(T), guided only by the text caption; SDGIC(T+H), guided by the text caption and HCI; and SDGIC(T+H+R), the full model guided by the text caption, HCI, and RSRTs.
 Across all variants, the text caption occupies a fixed bitrate of 0.002 bpp.
-For MTGC-2, the $\lambda_{ELIC}$ for generating the HCI is set to $3 \times 10^{-4}$.
-And for MTGC-3, $\lambda_{ELIC}$ is set to $2 \times 10^{-4}$ and the number of SPWs is set to 1.
-We quantitatively and qualitatively assess the performance of each variant in terms of semantic consistency, perceptual quality, and pixel fidelity, as shown in Table\,\ref{tab:tab1} and Fig.\,\ref{fig:fig12}.
+For SDGIC(T+H), the $\lambda_{\mathrm{ELIC}}$ for generating the HCI is set to $3 \times 10^{-4}$.
+For SDGIC(T+H+R), $\lambda_{\mathrm{ELIC}}$ is set to $2 \times 10^{-4}$, and the number of RSRTs is set to 1.
+We quantitatively and qualitatively assess the performance of each variant, as shown in Table.\,\ref{tab:ablation_guidance} and Fig.\,\ref{fig:fig11}.

-As shown in Table\,\ref{tab:tab1}, although MTGC-1 achieves significant bitrate savings, it suffers severe degradation in semantic consistency metrics (e.g., LPIPS, DISTS).
-MTGC-2 outperforms MTGC-1 across most metrics, confirming that the HCI, with high information density, provides effective guidance on low-level visual information such as structure and color, thereby mitigating distortions.
-MTGC-3 achieves the best overall performance.
-The incorporation of SPWs in MTGC-3 further improves both semantic and pixel-level consistency over MTGC-2.
-This is because both text caption and HCI are inherently sparse forms of guidance, lacking capacity to constrain fine-grained semantic content.
-In contrast, SPWs are fine-grained task-relevant semantic embeddings optimized end-to-end, which directly enhance the faithfulness of the reconstructed image details to the original.
-The qualitative comparisons in Fig.\,\ref{fig:fig12} validate this analysis.
-Specifically, MTGC-1 exhibits significant semantic deviations.
-MTGC-2 improves semantics but often introduces widespread structural artifacts.
-In contrast, MTGC-3, augmented with SPWs, effectively suppresses such artifacts and hallucinations, achieving strict semantic consistency with the original image.
+As shown in Table.\,\ref{tab:ablation_guidance}, although SDGIC(T) achieves significant bitrate savings, relying only on the text caption leaves the reconstruction severely underconstrained, leading to clear degradation in semantic consistency metrics such as LPIPS and DISTS.
+SDGIC(T+H) outperforms SDGIC(T) across most metrics, confirming that HCI provides dense visual anchoring by preserving low-level visual evidence such as structure, color, and layout, thereby mitigating distortion and semantic ambiguity during reconstruction.
+SDGIC(T+H+R) achieves the best overall performance.
+By incorporating RSRTs, SDGIC(T+H+R) further improves both semantic and pixel-level consistency over SDGIC(T+H).
+This improvement indicates that, although the text caption and HCI provide global semantic and dense visual constraints, respectively, some source-specific reconstruction cues remain ambiguous under these two conditions.
+RSRTs provide reconstruction-aware residual semantic constraints optimized toward the downstream denoising objective, helping the decoder select the source-consistent reconstruction from multiple plausible candidates.
+The qualitative comparisons in Fig.\,\ref{fig:fig11} further validate this analysis.
+SDGIC(T) exhibits obvious semantic deviations because the text caption alone cannot sufficiently constrain the diffusion prior.
+SDGIC(T+H) improves the global structure and visual appearance by introducing HCI, but some local details may still be inconsistent with the source image.
+In contrast, SDGIC(T+H+R), augmented with RSRTs, effectively reduces such source-inconsistent details and achieves better semantic consistency with the original image.